darinz/ML/practice-1/p6/solution_p6.md

 ---

-**20. In the context of clustering, what does the "elbow method" help determine?**
+**Problem 20.
+In the context of clustering, what does the "elbow method" help determine?**

 *   (a) The optimal number of clusters
 *   (b) The best clustering algorithm